meshery/meshery/docs/pages/functionality/patterns.md

 ## Importing Patterns

 You may import a pattern using `mesheryctl` or Meshery UI.
-Patterns can be imported from local filesystem, an HTTP/S endpoint, or from GitHub.
-When provided a GitHub location, Meshery will recursively search the given directory (or entire repository) for existing pattern files.
+Patterns can be imported from a local filesystem, an HTTP/S endpoint, or from GitHub.
+When provided a GitHub location, Meshery will recursively search the given directory (or the entire repository) for existing pattern files.

 ### Using Mesheryctl: